Ckhajira/veterinarian-website/README.md

 This is a site to connect farmers with veterinarians, 04/08/2021

-By Khajira Christopher, Larvine Asande, Elizabeth Nyambura, Nancy Mwende
+By Khajira Christopher, Larvine Asande, Elizabeth Gikonyo, Nancy Mwende

 ## Description